October - Professor James Y. Stern has been invited to present a paper at the second annual Tulane Property Workshop.

 April 6 - Professor Patricia Roberts spoke about the legal issues in a case study of PTSD at a conference titled "Mission Critical Veterans Health Summit: Addressing the Invisible Wounds of Our Nation’s Veterans," a program of the Gitenstein Institute for Health Law and Policy at Hofstra.
 While at Hofstra, she consulted with stakeholders about development of their veterans’ law clinic and the start of their own Military Mondays program.

-April 5 - Professor Tara Grove presented her paper “When Can a State Sue the United States?” (forthcoming in the Cornell Law Review) at the George Washington University Law School.
+April 5 - Professor Tara Grove presented her paper “When Can a State Sue the United States?” (which will be published in the Cornell Law Review) at the George Washington University Law School.
 Read the paper.
 Professor Grove was also invited to participate in the Federal Courts Section panel at the 2017 AALS Annual Meeting.
 The panel will focus on inter-governmental disputes and justiciability.

 April 1 - Professor Adam Gershowitz spoke (remotely) at a symposium held at Wake Forest, and his paper for the symposium, “Consolidating Local Criminal Justice: Should Prosecutors Run the Jails?” will be published in the Wake Forest Law Review.